khpylon/MachEWidget/README.md

 [d4v3y0rk](https://github.com/d4v3y0rk) for finding out the information about the ford api.
 Thanks to [@DevSecOps](https://www.macheforum.com/site/members/devsecops.7076/) for on the [Mach-E Forums](https://www.macheforum.com/site/) for his valuable input and help with updating the appearace of the widget and the premitting the use of the assets from his app.
 Additional thanks to [marco79cgn](https://github.com/marco79cgn) and [Tobias Battenberg](https://github.com/mountbatt) for your widgets.
+Also, thanks to those who have funded the project via PayPal so that I have funds to purchase additional resources to further enhance the app.

 A number of the icons used in this app are derived from free ones found on [Icon8](https://icons8.com/); thanks to the original creators.